p-b-/SmallForth/readme.md

 ## Type system

-The type system is declared in TypeSystem.h
+The type system is declared in TypeSystem.h.
+It's a singleton that is returned by TypeSystem::GetTypeSystem().
+Typically in methods where it is used, it is retrieved into a local variable named pTS.

 The type system supports:
 * bool